 “But as darkness settled and our hopes for life flickered, we felt absolutely no resentment for the Allied submarine that had sent the torpedo crashing in.
 We knew they could not tell who was aboard the freighter, and as far as the Navy could have known the ship could have been carrying Jap troops.
-The men were brave and none complained.

-“Some slipped off their life preservers and with a cherry ‘so long’ disappeared.”
-The ship slowly sank lower into the water.
+“The men were brave and none complained.
+Some slipped off their life preservers and with a cherry ‘so long’ disappeared.”
+The ship slowly sank lower in the water.

 Of the situation in the water, Oliver said.
 “I kept getting bumped by guys wearing life jackets.
 Nobody wanted to share my planks.
 I didn’t ask them.”

 Three POWs found an abandoned lifeboat and managed to climb in but found it had no oars.
 With the rough seas, they could not maneuver it to help other POWs.
 According to the survivors, the Arisan Maru and sank sometime after dark on Tuesday, October 24, 1944.
 Oliver, who was not in the boat, stated he heard men using what he called “GI whistles” to contact each other.
 “They were blowing these GI whistles in the night.
 This weird moaning sound.
 I can’t describe it.”

 The next morning there were just waves.
-Olvier and three other POWs were picked up by a Japanese destroyer and taken to Formosa.
+Oliver and three other POWs were picked up by a Japanese destroyer and taken to Formosa.
 They later were sent by ship to Japan.
 The men in the boat picked up two more survivors and later made it to China and freedom.
-Pvt.
-Carl H. Franklin was not one of them.

 His family received this message: